 Corrugated iron, an imported, industrially produced material appeared about 1860.
 It has essentially been adopted into vernacular construction.
 Ironically, by being used to cover over thatched roofs, it has helped to preserve historic roof structures, techniques and materials.
-Also, because it has so often replaced thatch, its presence usually an indication that a building was formerly thatched.
+Also, because it has so often replaced thatch, its presence is usually an indication that a building was formerly thatched.

-Corrugated iron-roofed house, Scraghy Road, Castlederg, Co.
-Tyrone with bed outshot projection, typical of the region, at left (DfC HED)
+Corrugated iron-roofed house, near Castlederg, Co.
+Tyrone, with bed outshot projection, typical of the region, in line with the middle chimney (DfC, HED)